-Inspired by "The Canterbury Tales," as well as the story of Ulrich von Lichtenstein, this is the story of William, a young squire with a gift for jousting.
+Inspired by "The Canterbury Tales," as well as the early life of William Marshall (later First Earl of Pembroke), this is the story of William, a young squire with a gift for jousting.
 After his master dies suddenly, the squire hits the road with his cohorts Roland and Wat.
 On the journey, they stumble across an unknown writer, Chaucer.
 William, lacking a proper pedigree, convinces Chaucer to forge genealogy documents that will pass him off as a knight.
 With his newly-minted history in hand, the young man sets out to prove himself a worthy knight at the country's jousting competition, and finds romance along the way.
 Written by

 "A Knight's Tale" is a wonderful story of a group of friends who fight, train, and love as they are led by William (Ledger)in his quest to "change his stars" and become a knight.
 Tongue-in-cheek humor is administered throughout, much of it appropriately timed.
 The cast is superior (observe Bettany's mastering of his craft), as they are believable and likable.
 Casenove's performance as John Thatcher is superb and touching.
 Not to be taken too seriously, this movie will please if viewed for what it is- an action comedy.
 Keep watching after the credits for a funny clip ;).
 Also recommended: First Knight, King Arthur (2004), Rob Roy, Braveheart, and Monty Python and the Holy Grail.

 27 of 41 people found this review helpful.

 Was this review helpful to you?